MicrosoftDocs/azure-databases-docs/articles/cosmos-db/nosql/quickstart-java.md

 ms.service: azure-cosmos-db
 ms.subservice: nosql
 ms.devlang: java
+ms.topic: quickstart-sdk
+ms.date: 10/15/2024
 ms.custom: devx-track-extended-java, devx-track-extended-azdevcli
-ms.topic: quickstart-sdk
-ms.date: 06/14/2024
 zone_pivot_groups: azure-cosmos-db-quickstart-env
 # CustomerIntent: As a developer, I want to learn the basics of the Java library so that I can build applications with Azure Cosmos DB for NoSQL.
 ---